UEABIO/data-sci-v1/docs/05-data-wrangling-part-2.md

 ## Factors

-In R, factors are a class of data that allow for ordered categories with a fixed set of acceptable values.
+In R, factors are a class of data that allow for **ordered categories** with a fixed set of acceptable values.

-Typically, you would convert a column from character or numeric class to a factor if you want to set an intrinsic order to the values (“levels”) so they can be displayed non-alphabetically in plots and tables.
+Typically, you would convert a column from character or numeric class to a factor if you want to set an intrinsic order to the values (“levels”) so they can be displayed non-alphabetically in plots and tables, or for use in linear model analyses (more on this later).

 Another common use of factors is to standardise the legends of plots so they do not fluctuate if certain values are temporarily absent from the data.